Daggubati9/Kubernetes/Day 2_Container Management software.md

     kubectl describe node <node-name>

-4. 🧱 Node Pool
+## 3. 🧱 Node Pool

-What: A group of nodes with the same configuration (used mostly in cloud Kubernetes).
-Why: Helps manage scaling and types of workloads.
+A group of nodes with the same configuration (used mostly in cloud Kubernetes).
+Helps manage scaling and types of workloads.
-Note: Not directly visible in Minikube, but can be discussed theoretically.
+Not directly visible in Minikube, but can be discussed theoretically.

-5. 🌐 Cluster
+## 4. 🌐 Cluster

-What: A group of nodes managed by Kubernetes.
+A group of nodes managed by Kubernetes.
 One control plane (master), many worker nodes.
-Why: Makes the deployment scalable, reliable, and manageable.
+Makes the deployment scalable, reliable, and manageable.
-Demo:

-bash
-Copy
-Edit
     kubectl cluster-info

-6. 🧩 Kubernetes Components
+## 5. 🧩 Kubernetes Components

-🔧 Master Service Components:
+## 🔧 Master Service Components:

     API Server: Front door of Kubernetes.

     Scheduler: Decides which node runs which Pod.

     Controller Manager: Watches and maintains cluster state.

     etcd: Key-value store for config and cluster data.

-⚙️ Workload Components (on Worker Nodes):
+## ⚙️ Workload Components (on Worker Nodes):

     Kubelet: Talks to the API Server and runs containers.

     Kube-proxy: Handles networking.

     Container Runtime: Docker, containerd, etc.

-📌 Demo command (see system pods):

-bash
-Copy
-Edit
     kubectl get pods -n kube-system

-7. 🚀 Deployment
+##6. 🚀 Deployment

-What: A Kubernetes object that manages Pods — ensuring the correct number of replicas and enabling rolling updates.
-Why: Helps manage application versioning and scaling.
+A Kubernetes object that manages Pods — ensuring the correct number of replicas and enabling rolling updates.
+Helps manage application versioning and scaling.
-Demo:

-bash
-Copy
-Edit
-kubectl create deployment nginx-deploy --image=nginx kubectl get deployments kubectl scale deployment nginx-deploy --replicas=3
+    kubectl create deployment nginx-deploy --image=nginx
+    kubectl get deployments
+    kubectl scale deployment nginx-deploy --replicas=3

-8. 🌉 Service
+## 7. 🌉 Service

-What: A stable way to access a group of Pods.
+A stable way to access a group of Pods.
+Pods have dynamic IPs; services provide stable access.

   ClusterIP: Internal.

   NodePort: Accessible via node’s IP and port.

   LoadBalancer: External traffic (cloud).

-Why: Pods have dynamic IPs; services provide stable access.
-Demo:

-bash
-Copy
-Edit
     kubectl expose deployment nginx-deploy --type=NodePort --port=80
     minikube service nginx-deploy

-9. 🌐 Ingress
+## 8. 🌐 Ingress

-What: A controller that routes external traffic to services using HTTP/HTTPS paths.
-Why: Reduces the need for many NodePorts or LoadBalancers.
+A controller that routes external traffic to services using HTTP/HTTPS paths.
+Reduces the need for many NodePorts or LoadBalancers.
-Demo Tip: Mention that it requires setup; show a sample YAML.
+Ingress requires setup a YAML file.

-10. 📤 Egress
+## 9. 📤 Egress

-What: Outbound traffic from Pods (e.g., calling external APIs).
-Why: Useful for internet access, security policies.
-Note: Not a visible object like Service/Ingress.
+Outbound traffic from Pods (e.g., calling external APIs).
+Useful for internet access, security policies.
+Not a visible object like Service/Ingress.

-11. 🗂️ Namespace
+## 10. 🗂️ Namespace

-What: Logical separation in a Kubernetes cluster (like folders).
+Logical separation in a Kubernetes cluster (like folders).
+Organizes and isolates resources.

   default

   kube-system

   dev, prod, etc.

-Why: Organizes and isolates resources.
-Demo:

-bash
-Copy
-Edit
   kubectl get namespaces
   kubectl get pods --namespace=kube-system

-12. 📺 K9s
+## 11. 📺 K9s

-What: Terminal-based UI to view and manage Kubernetes clusters easily.
-Why: Gives a real-time overview of pods, deployments, services, logs, etc.
+Terminal-based UI to view and manage Kubernetes clusters easily.
+Gives a real-time overview of pods, deployments, services, logs, etc.
-Demo:

-bash
-Copy
-Edit
   k9s